-Enabling community action for wetlands rejuvenation in Saharsa, North Bihar

-Under the aegis of Partners for Resilience initiative, Wetlands International South Asia is working with SEEDS in Saharsa District to catalyze community led wetlands management as a means of building resilience to watermediated disaster risks.
+Enabling community action for wetlands rejuvenation in Saharsa, North Bihar catalyze community led wetlands management as a means of building resilience to watermediated disaster risks.
 The Partners for Resilience (PfR) alliance was launched in 2010 and continues its work under the strategic partnership with the Netherlands government (2016-2020) and the Eco-DRR programme in partnership with UNEP (2018-2021).
 The alliance was founded by five Netherlands based organisations: Cordaid, CARE Netherlands, Wetlands International, The Red Cross Red Crescent Climate Centre and the Netherlands Red Cross and contributes to the resilience of communities by integrating climate change adaptation (CCA) and ecosystem management and restoration (EMR) into Disaster Risk Reduction (DRR).